readytogroove/readytogroove.github.io/_posts/blog/2015-09-10-femme-international-empowering-women-through-menstrual-health-education.md

 Extreme poverty, lack of access to sanitary resources, poor hygiene facilities, and the overarching stigma all contribute to menstruation being a barrier to young women in developing communities.

-In many parts of the world, the <a class="text-link" target="_blank" href="http://www.femmeinternational.org/the-issue.html">customs and traditions</a> surrounding menstruation are oppressive and destructive, and can severely limit a woman&rsquo;s daily life.
-For example, in <a class="text-link" target="_blank" href="https://www.youtube.com/watch?v=EFWZpQ7zpjo">rural Masai</a> regions of Kenya, girls are forbidden from touching livestock, preparing food or consuming animal products for fear of contamination.
+In many parts of the world, the <a class="text-link" href="http://www.femmeinternational.org/the-issue.html">customs and traditions</a> surrounding menstruation are oppressive and destructive, and can severely limit a woman&rsquo;s daily life.
+For example, in <a class="text-link" href="https://www.youtube.com/watch?v=EFWZpQ7zpjo">rural Masai</a> regions of Kenya, girls are forbidden from touching livestock, preparing food or consuming animal products for fear of contamination.
 In communities in India menstruating girls must not drink from the same water source as her village.
-In remote areas of Nepal, the practice of <a class="text-link" target="_blank" href="http://time.com/3811181/chhaupadi-ritual-nepal/">chhaupadhi</a> banishes women into isolated huts for the duration of her period and forbids her from interacting with her community.
+In remote areas of Nepal, the practice of <a class="text-link" href="http://time.com/3811181/chhaupadi-ritual-nepal/">chhaupadhi</a> banishes women into isolated huts for the duration of her period and forbids her from interacting with her community.

 These traditions are born out of a lack of understanding.
 Menstruation is not a dirty word.
 It is not a disease, a condition, or something to be afraid of.
 And it certainly should not be such a destructive part of a woman&rsquo;s life.